EmanRomani/Harmonious/README.md

 # Harmonious
-Harmonious is a software that allows you to take YouTube playlist and add them to Spotify as liked songs.
+Harmonious is a software that allows you to take Souncloud playlist and add them to Spotify as a playlist.